 Before you create a Labour Hire Licensing Online (LHLO) account

-A nominated officer is required to be the LHLO account holder and complete this application for a labour hire licence.
-The nominated officer must be a natural person who is responsible for the day-to-day conducting of the business to which the licence relates.
+A nominated officer (NO) is required to be the LHLO account holder and complete this application for a labour hire licence.
+The NO must be a natural person who is responsible for the day-to-day conducting of the business to which the licence relates.

-• If you are a sole trader, you will be the nominated officer.
+• If you are a sole trader, you will be the NO.

-• If the applicant is a body corporate, the nominated officer must be an officer of the body corporate.
+• If the applicant is a body corporate, the NO must be an officer of the body corporate.

-• For all other organisations, the nominated officer must be a natural person who has sufficient knowledge of the organisation to be able to:
+• For all other organisations, the NO must be a natural person who has sufficient knowledge of the organisation to be able to:

 • complete the application truthfully